bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/Purpose_1gm$OqDpv9KQq3uIG1DEsc/Documentation.md

 Purpose for which the model was done.
->NOTE Controlled vocabulary to be consolidated: scientific study, mining, oil reservoir, geotechnics, hydrogeology, simulation etc.
+>NOTE Purpose could be, eg: scientific study, mining, oil reservoir, geotechnics, hydrogeology, simulation.